Classes with a picture icon have images on the class detail page

 Friday 2:00 pm - 5:00 pm SOLD OUT

-4006 Intermediate Addictive Argyle! (and Other Retro Designs)
+4006 Intermediate Addictive Argyle! (and Other Retro Designs): Sock

 Saturday 9:00 am - 12:00 pm SOLD OUT

-5305 Easy Stunning Colorwork the Easy Way: Slip Stitch
+5305 Easy Stunning Colorwork the Easy Way: Mosaic Knitting

 Want amazing looking colorwork without the hassle of stranding or working with multiple colors in a row?
 You can have it with the Knit One Below technique.
 It requires knitting with only one color per row.
-Our focus will be on making vertical stripes easily as we follow step-by-step instructions.
+Our focus will be on making vertical stripes easily as we follow step-by-step instructions, but some textured and checker K1B stitches will also be covered.
 We'll start with simple swatches and as time permits, continue with hands-on work in the creation of a hemmed cowl or scarf (flat or tubular).